In this section...

 We produce quarterly performance reports for residents.
 The information included has been selected through consultation with the Phoenix Gateway Committee.
 Our latest report details our performance from April to June 18-19.

 We also provide annual performance information for each of our Community Links.

 To help us plan improvements we compare our performance to others.
 We work with Housemark, a trade body that collects performance information from a large number of landlords and compares them.

 We usually compare ourselves with similar sized organisations who also work in London, but sometimes we broaden our comparisons to get more information.

 See the dashboard.

 How we compare is often the first step in understanding our performance and deciding how we want to improve.
 This means we use this information alongside our local knowledge and overall objectives to set plans for the future.
-These plans are set out in our Value for Money Statement.
+These plans are set out in our Value for Money Strategy.

 One of our corporate objectives is:

 “Deliver our Value for Money and efficiency plans, so we confidently maintain our financial viability in the long term.”

 Value for Money (VFM) at Phoenix means the delivery of our strategic objectives in the most cost effective way possible.